nicoolas25/dev-env-coreos/README.md

 The service's ID is the container's name followed by the instance name in the examples, see the services file for more information.

+You can use those DNS from your host machine by editing your `/etc/resolv.conf` file.

 ## Preparing custom containers

 With the redis example, we were working on a publicly available container.
 The